paulosuzart/paulosuzart.github.io/_posts/2021-11-16-ocaml-improved.md

 # The Solution

-Let's start with the contract, or he signature of what we are trying to generify:
+Let's start with the contract, or the signature of what we are trying to generify:

 ```ocaml
 module type CHAR_CONTAINER =